 b.
 It is God who avenges me, and subdues the peoples under me: David emphasized the thought, “This is the LORD’s victory.
 He won it for me.
 The glory goes to Him.”

 c.
 He delivers me from my enemies.
 You also lift me up: We see in this psalm that David constantly moved back and forth from speaking about God (He delivers me) to speaking directly to God (You also lift me up).
-David didn’t seem to have a problem moving between the two aspects, indicating that there is place for both in praise.
+David didn’t seem to have a problem moving between the two aspects, indicating that there is a place for both in praise.

 d.
 And sing praises to Your name: “To be saved singing is to be saved indeed.
-Many are saved mourning and doubting; but David had such faith that he could fight singing, and with the battle with a song still on his lips.”
+Many are saved mourning and doubting; but David had such faith that he could fight singing, and win the battle with a song still on his lips.”
 (Spurgeon)

 i.
 Paul quotes 2 Samuel 22:50 (Psalm 18:49) in Romans 15:9.